HOA Homeowners' Rights Task Force

 Noble Park

-by Veryangry , about 1 year ago
+by Veryangry , over 2 years ago

 Our neighborhood has many qualities I like.
 Its fairly quiet, the people I know take good care of their homes and yards and its slowly changing and becoming more concerned about water usage.
 Several individuals have transformed areas from grass to drought tolerant grasses, flowers and cobble stones.Finally The Board of HOA is working on a consensus before rebuilding the fence around our homes.
 (The fence has been discussed and has been in a state of falling down for the 20 years we've lived here).
 The semiannual Picnic gathering in a nearby park has never been very well attended.
 They...
 Continue reading